 While the prices on the table above are the listed prices for the pass, it is possible to find cheaper passes online.
 These websites often have discounts on the pass.

-Discover Seoul Pass Attractions
+Discover Seoul Pass Overview

 The pass will give you free entry to many attractions around Seoul.
 The most popular of which are the palaces (Gyeongbokgung, Changdeokgung, Changgyeonggung, Deoksugung), Namsan tower, Hanboknam (Hanbok hire), and a variety of museums.
 For a full list of free attractions, you can visit the Discover Seoul Pass website.